jmorg-9/jmorg-9/README.md

 <h2>⚡ Fun Facts</h2>

-- 🌴 I was born in Hawaii (No, I am not Hawaiin) 🌺
+🌺 I was born in Hawaii
-- 🏀 I love basketball — both watching and analyzing the game!
+🏀 I love basketball — both watching, teaching, and analyzing the game!
-- 🎶 I curate playlists for every mood and coding sprint
+🎶 I curate playlists for every mood and coding sprint

+<h2>🚀 Latest Project</h2>

+Check out my newest creation: [**Clickbait Crusader**]([https://your-app-url.com](https://the-clickbait-crusader-ui.vercel.app/)) — The AI-powered tool that summarizes articles and calls out clickbait so you don't have to waste a click.

 <h2>📊 GitHub Stats</h2>